PhysioLabXR/PhysioLabXRDocs/source/RPCs/Async-Unity.rst

 1. Setting things up
 ---------------------

-First, if you haven't already, you need to install the GROC dependency in Unity.
+First, if you haven't already, you need to install the GRPC dependency in Unity.

 In the Unity Editor, open the Package Manager, click on the `+s` button and select `Add package from git URL <https://docs.unity3d.com/Manual/upm-git.html>`_.
 Add the following URL to the package manager: